DugongBioinformatics/Dugong/.specs/README.md

 ## DugongCMD Specifications:

-Dugong image that works exclusively in the command line environment, without a graphical interface.
+Dugong image that works exclusively in the command line environment.
 Based on Ubuntu 16.04.

 | Field                 | Description                                                                                                                | DugongCMD                                                  |
 |-----------------------|----------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------|